sveltejs/learn.svelte.dev/content/tutorial/01-svelte/04-logic/05-keyed-each-blocks/README.md

 Instead, we'd like to remove only the first `<Thing>` component and its DOM node, and leave the others unaffected.

-To do that, we specify a unique identifier (or "key") for iteration of the `each` block:
+To do that, we specify a unique identifier (or "key") for each iteration of the `each` block:

 ```svelte
 /// file: App.svelte